 Most new sergers also include instructional videos, so take advantage of it.
 Watching someone else perform various tasks and use different features will help you better understand the written instructions.

-Thread the Machine
+Thread The Machine

 With four thread spools, two needles and a bewildering array of settings, your serger is obviously a complicated machine.
 Learning to thread one can be an intimidating procedure, but the best way to learn how to do it right is to do it.